getappmap/appmap-js/docs/reference/appmap-node.md

 ```
 {: .example-code}

-When the tests are complete, the AppMaps will be stored in the default output directory `tmp/appmap/<test-framework>`,
+When the tests are complete, the AppMap files will be stored in the default output directory `tmp/appmap/<test-framework>`,
 where `<test-framework>` will be one of `mocha`, `jest`, or `vitest`.

 {% include vimeo.html id='921256248' %}